RickDB/PlexAniSync/README.md

 In your settings file there's a setting called `skip_list_update` which you can set to True or False, if set to True it will **NOT** update your AniList which is useful if you want to do a test run to check if everything lines up properly.

+### Custom settings file location

+If you want to load a different settings.in file you can do so by supplying it in the first argument like so:

+`python PlexAniSync.py settings_alternate.ini`

+In case of the Tautulli sync helper script you can do as well, first argument will then be settings filename and second will be the series name like so:

+`python TautulliSyncHelper.py  settings_alternate.ini <plex show name>`

 ### Custom anime mapping

 You can manually link a Plex title and season to an AniList ID, to do so: